poshjosh/automate-idea-to-social-mcp/USAGE_EXAMPLES.md

 If `validate_setup` fails:

-1. Check that `AIDEAS_PROJECT_DIR` is correctly set
+1. Check that Docker is installed and running.
-2. Ensure the automate-idea-to-social project is properly installed
-3. Verify Python dependencies are installed
+2. Check that Nodejs is installed.
+3. Check that your `AIDEAS_ENV_FILE` location is correct.
+4. Check that your `AIDEAS_ENV_FILE` contains the required values for the agents you want to use.
-4. Check file permissions
+5. Check file permissions

 ### Task Failures